 14 December 2021 by Olly Hicks-Pattison

-We’ve worked harder than ever this year, with thousands of volunteers, members, supporters and campaigners to protect the places we walk across England, Scotland and Wales.
+We’ve worked harder than ever, with thousands of volunteers, members, supporters and campaigners to protect the places we walk across England, Scotland and Wales.
 So let’s look back and celebrate some of our amazing achievements.